EmeraldCHEN/JavaScript-Multiplication-Table/README.md

 # JavaScript-Multiplication-Table
-9*9 multiplication table with JavaScript
+9*9 multiplication table in JavaScript